minukmkim/minukkim.github.io/index.md

 ## About Me
 I am an Assistant Professor of Economics at Bryn Mawr College.

-My primary research interests are in industrial organization and international trade, specifically in how the effects of policies (such as tariffs or anti-trust) are moderated by firm market power.
+My primary research interests are in industrial organization and international trade, specifically in how the effects of policies (such as tariffs or antitrust) are moderated by firms' market power.

 I received my PhD in Economics from the University of Minnesota.